ItsAmoduu/Calculator/README.md

 7. Help ❓
 8. Exit 🚪

-Select an option by entering the corresponding number and follow the instructions to input numbers and get the result.
+Select an option by entering the corresponding number and follow the prompts to input numbers and get the result.

+## Important Notes

+- **Administrative Permissions**: On some systems, administrative permissions may be required.
+If running the Python script or executable, ensure you have the necessary permissions.
+- **Compatibility**: The provided executable works on Windows, macOS, and Linux.
+Make sure to download the correct version for your operating system.

 ### Preview